Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

 ## Task 2: Create Language service resources

-1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
+1. Open the Azure portal.

 2. Select the **&#65291;Create a resource** button, search and select *language service*, and select **Create** button and then select **Continue to create your resource** resource with the following settings: